-Lustre is fairly fault tolerant (compared to GPFS and NFS), and it continues to operate even if one (or more) specific OST goes offline.
+Lustre is fairly fault tolerant (compared to NFS), and it continues to operate even if one (or more) specific OST goes offline.
 Striping data widely across OSTs works against this reliability, of course.
 If any portion of your data resides on an OST that is down, attempted access of that file returns an I/O error until the faulty OST returns to service.
 So, it may be important to know which OSTs a particular file is spread across, or even to influence that spread.
 Two utilities (see below) address this need on LC machines served by Lustre.

 The lfs find utility reports on the distribution of file segments across Lustre OSTs.
 To change the default Lustre striping characteristics for a new (empty, not yet written) file or for a directory (so that new files written to it inherit those characteristics), use lfs help setstripe.
 See man lfs for details.

 - Creating a very large file (for example, a large TAR bundle of already large files) on a small number of OSTs will result in very suboptimal performance.
 Striping over more OSTs will use a larger fraction of the available storage devices (or simply avoid TARing files that are already quite large).

 - If your application program writes one file per process, then letting Lustre place these small separate files on different OSTs round-robin (the default) will beneficially balance the load on the underlying storage devices.
 Striping over many (or all) OSTs here degrades performance.